luchete80/WeldFormFEM/DEVLOG.md

 20250820 - Fixed AXISYMM Mass weighted eqns.
 20250821 - Added Boundary Conditions Zone reading!!
 20250826 - Begining to work with Contact to work also on 2D
+20250827 - Fixed Hourglass to woirk with AxiSymm